EMERGENCY UPDATE — V3.18: IRANIAN RETALIATION STRIKES

 Source: Gulf News, The National — Verified

 Social media reports suggest Iranian cyber attacks targeting UAE banking infrastructure.
 Multiple ATMs and online banking services reportedly offline.
-Not independently verified as of March 1, 2026 — 22:58 UTC.
+Not independently verified.

 Status: Not independently verified — monitoring